securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-one-planning.md

 *   **Suspend** work activities in response to security concerns;
 *   **Hibernate** by staff remaining where they are but keeping a low profile;
-*   **Relocate** with staff moving internally within the country or to a safe-house to escape security concerns, or;
+*   **Relocate** with staff moving internally within the country or to a safe house to escape security concerns, or;
 *   **Evacuate** with staff stopping work and leaving the country due to severe security concerns.

 **Who will be evacuated**